Rosicrucian Fellowship: Cosmology

 The worlds of matter (Physical world, Desire world and World of Thought/Region of Concrete Thought) are considered to be a reverse reflection of the worlds of Spirit (World of Thought/Region of Abstract Thought, World of Life Spirit and World of Divine Spirit).

 Vegetarianism

-The Rosicrucian Fellowship advices its followers to consume a vegetarian diet for ethical and spiritual reasons.
+Members of the Rosicrucian Fellowship cannot consume alcohol, meat or use tobacco.
+They advocate a vegetarian diet for ethical and spiritual reasons.
 They also recommend that vegetables be eaten raw as cooking destroys valuable cell salts.
 They have stated that the "vegetarian diet is most conducive to health and purity; that meat of all kinds, including fish and fowl, also alcoholic drinks, tobacco, and stimulants are injurious to health and spirituality".